IvanekLab/Saturation_Analysis_Interview_Study/README.md

 ## Overview

-The goal of this analysis was to evaluate when code saturation was reached in the data (27 interview transcripts).
-This helped us detemine the adequency of our sample size.
+The goal of this analysis was to assess saturation in the data comprising of 63 codes across 27 interview transcripts

 ## Files